 Fish Mint Plant (Houttuynia cordata 'Chameleon')

-Please read shipping information at the bottom.
+Please read order & shipping information at the bottom.

 Fish Mint (Houttuynia cordata) goes by various names such as Diep Ca, Phakkaawtong, Toningkok, Jamyrdoh, Dokudami, Chameleon, Lizard Tail, Heartleaf, Bishop’s weed, and Fishwort.